 Also called BD, Blu-ray Disc is a high-density optical disc format for the storage of digital information, including high-definition video.
-A single-layer Blu-ray Disc can store 25 GB, over five times more than the 4.7-GB single-layer DVD.
-A dual-layer Blu-ray Disc can store 50 GB, almost 6 times more than the 8.5-GB dual-layer DVD.
+A single-layer Blu-ray Disc can store 25 GB, over five times the size of a single-layer DVD at 4.7 GB.
+A dual-layer Blu-ray Disc can store 50 GB, almost 6 times the size of a dual-layer DVD at 8.5 GB.